carlosperate/arm-none-eabi-gcc-action/README.md

 ## Advantages Over Other Options

 - [x] Updated with the latest GCC releases from Arm
-- [ ] Adds a `latest` option to always compile with the latest compiler release
+- [x] Adds a `latest` option to always compile with the latest compiler release
+- [ ] Downloaded files are MD5 checked
-- [ ] Caching for faster runs
+- [ ] Caching added for faster runs
 - [x] Issues are open
+- [x] Actively maintained

 ## Available Releases